AaronGullickson/labs-wrangling-programming/README.md

 ### Tract Data

-We want to sum up the numbers across tracts for each metro area and then use those raw counts to construct several variables.
-The first step will be to aggregate values up to the metro-area level.
-This can be done fairly easily with the the `group_by` and `summarize` commands.
-Note that if you aggregate across both `met2013` and `met_name`, you will get both metro-area numeric ids and names in your aggregated data.

-Once you have the data aggregated to the metro area, construct the following four variables:
+We want to aggregate the tract data for each metro area to construct four variables.

 -   `pct_black`: The percent of the population that is non-Hispanic black.
 -   `unemployment`: The unemployment rate, which is the percent of the labor force that is unemployed.
 -   `pct_foreign_born`: The percent of the population that is foreign born.
 -   `pct_college`: The percent of the population over the age of 25 that has *at least* a Bachelor's degree.

-Once you are satisfied with these four variables, you should drop all of the other variables in your dataset except for `met2013` and `met_name`.
+You should be able to do all of this recoding with the `group_by` and `summarize` commands.
+Note that if you aggregate across both `met2013` and `met_name`, you will get both metro-area numeric ids and names in your aggregated data.

 ## Reshaping and Merging Data Assignment {#reshaping-and-merging-data-assignment}